An overview of the legal framework for work in Thailand

 To qualify for the LTR visa, applicants must meet the following criteria:

-The LTR Visa, launched in 2022, offers a 10-year residency status for eligible foreign nationals and their families.
-This visa is ideal for individuals with significant income, investment portfolios, or high-value expertise.
+The LTR Visa, which authorities launched in 2022, grants eligible foreign nationals and their families a 10-year residency status.
+This visa suits individuals with significant income, substantial investment portfolios, or high-value expertise.

 Eligible categories include:

-- Wealthy global citizens with USD 1 million+ in assets,
+• Wealthy global citizens who hold more than USD 1 million in assets

-- Retirees with stable pensions and health coverage earning USD 80 000 per year,
+• Retirees who receive stable pensions and health coverage and earn USD 80,000 per year

-- Skilled professionals in STEM or management fields USD 80 000 with diplomas and proof of qualifying experience.
+• Skilled professionals in STEM or management fields who earn USD 80,000 per year and hold diplomas with proof of qualifying experience

-LTR Visa comes with a digital work permit, a flat income tax rate of 17% (for professionals), and multiple-entry rights.
-Spouses and children also benefit from dependent status and may apply for work permission.
+The LTR Visa provides a digital work permit, applies a flat 17% personal income tax rate for professionals, and allows multiple entries.
+It also grants spouses and children dependent status and allows them to apply for work permission.

 The Digital Work Visa (DTV Visa)

-Introduced in 2024, the DTV Visa was designed for digital nomads, freelancers, and remote professionals who work exclusively for non-Thai companies or clients.
+Authorities introduced the DTV Visa in 2024 for digital nomads, freelancers, and remote professionals who work exclusively for non-Thai companies or clients.

-Imagine a Canadian graphic designer managing clients from Europe while residing in Phuket.
-With a DTV Visa, she may legally live and work while in Thailand, provided that none of her income is derived from Thai sources.
+For example, a Canadian graphic designer who manages clients from Europe while living in Phuket may legally live and work in Thailand under a DTV Visa, provided that she earns no income from Thai sources.

-- Present proof of ongoing contracts with foreign clients or employers (ex : invoices),
+• Provide proof of ongoing contracts with foreign clients or employers (for example, invoices)

-This visa type is particularly beneficial for remote IT professionals, online consultants, and content creators.
-However, any contract with Thai entities, even temporary, is strictly prohibited under this scheme.
+This visa particularly benefits remote IT professionals, online consultants, and content creators.
+The scheme strictly prohibits any contract with Thai entities, even on a temporary basis.

 Get expert legal guidance.